 - Select studies of AVO Class 1 and 4 anomalies

 - Use SAAM prospect database to estimate a calibrated Final Pg, probability of geological success, on new DHI prospects.

 Rose & Associates, LLP thanks the over 60 oil companies who have participated in the DHI Consortium phases over the last 18 years.
 Current membership is 30 companies.
 If your organization is interested in joining the consortium, please contact Mike Forrest or Rocky Roden.

 Q: What is the cost to join the U.S./European groups in the DHI Consortium?

 A: The U.S./European Consortium fee is $35,000.
 New members must purchase SAAM software (final product of the previous phase).
-Each phase of the consortium is 12 months – the current phase ends December 2016.
+Each phase of the consortium is 12 months on a calendar basis.

 Q: Can I purchase SAAM software separate from joining the consortium?

 A: Yes – at a cost based on oil company annual production (or equivalent).
 The prospect database is not included in software sales outside the Consortium.
 There is no maintenance fee – SAAM maintenance and upgrades are done in the Consortium.

 If you would like to obtain a trial evaluation copy of SAAM, please click here: